Android-for-Python/Android-for-Python-Users/README.md

 ### package.domain

-This must contain exctly one period (.) surrounded by alpha numeric characters, do not use any other characters.
+This must contain exactly one period `.` surrounded by alpha numeric characters, do not use any other characters.
 Anthing else will cause a Gradle fail.

+### version

+This must contain no more than two periods `.` surrounded by numeric characters.
+More than two periods will cause a Gradle fail.

 ### requirements